-- Food safety certification is a common request by the European Union importers.
-The most common certification schemes accepted on the European markets are IFS, FSSC22000 and BRC.
+- Food safety certification is a common request by European Union importers.
+The most common certification schemes accepted in European markets are IFS, FSSC22000 and BRC.

-- Check with importers and experts if the food safety certification company used is approved by the European Union buyers.
+- Check with importers and experts if the food safety certification company you used is approved by European buyers.

-- For an overview of the independent certification programmes aimed at environmental protection and corporate social responsibility you can refer to supply chain of Mars which is one of the leading confectionery producers and big consumer of desiccated coconuts.
+- Refer to the supply chain of Mars for an overview of the independent certification programmes aimed at environmental protection and corporate social responsibility.
+Mars is one of the world’s leading confectionery producers and a big consumer of desiccated coconuts.

-As desiccated coconuts are a common ingredient used in the baking and confectionery industry and in home baking and cooking, there are not many direct competitive ingredients.
-However there are several coconut based products with an increasing demand such as coconut water, spray coconut oil, coconut milk, coconut vinegar and virgin coconut oil (VCO) that can influence demand for desiccated coconuts, as well as supply.
+Desiccated coconut is a common ingredient used in the European baking and confectionery industry, as well as in home baking and cooking in Europe, which does not have many direct competing ingredients.
+However, several competing coconut based products are growing in demand, such as coconut water, spray coconut oil, coconut milk, coconut vinegar and virgin coconut oil (VCO), and they can influence supply and demand for desiccated coconuts.

-According to the insights from FoodNews and Rotterdam trader Catz International the direct product competitor on the supply side is virgin coconut oil which is being produced from the same white coconut meat as desiccated coconut.
-It is stated that two tonnes of desiccated coconut production capacity is lost for every single tonne of virgin coconut oil being produced.
-With more desiccated coconut factories converting part of their capacity into VCO production, this will have an increasing impact on desiccated coconuts output.
+According to insights from IEG Vu and Rotterdam trader Catz International, a direct competitor on the supply side is VCO, which is produced from the same white coconut meat as desiccated coconut.
+An estimated two tonnes of desiccated coconut production capacity is lost for every tonne of VCO being produced.
+With more desiccated coconut factories converting part of their capacity into VCO production, this will have an increasing impact on desiccated coconut output.

-Desiccated coconuts exporters from developing countries should be aware of the main competitors from countries which are well established producers as well as countries that are gaining market share in the European markets.
-Apart from the Philippines, Indonesia and Sri Lanka there are a lot of other desiccated coconuts competitors from Vietnam, Singapore, Thailand and Malaysia.
+Desiccated coconut exporters from developing countries should be aware of the main competitors from countries which are well-established producers, as well as countries gaining market share in Europe.
+Apart from the Philippines, Indonesia and Sri Lanka, other desiccated coconuts competitors come from Vietnam, Singapore, Thailand, Malaysia, and African countries, such as Ivory Coast.
 The offer from competing companies often includes other coconut products such as coconut oil, milk, cream, flour, water and water concentrate.

-- Try to find data about competitors from other countries who are present on the European market.
-You can quickly make a selection by searching on export promotion organisations from competitors’ countries.
-The list of trade promotion organizations is available on the ITC website where you can search on the member companies which are promoted through specific organisations.
-More specifically you can search on the websites of Association of Philippine Coconut Desiccators (APCD) or Sri Lankan Coconut Development Authority (CDA).
+- Find data about competitors from other countries operating in the European market.
+You can searching for them on export promotion organisations from the competitors’ countries.
+For example, you can find the members of the Association of Philippine Coconut Desiccators (APCD) on the site of the United Coconut Association of the Philippines, or the exporter directory of the Sri Lankan Coconut Development Authority (CDA).